The Changes In Creative Work & Entrepreneurship

 You Gotta Make Nails

-While I’ve discussed what’s changed and has come back, I’d like to end this post by talking about what hasn’t changed.
+While I’ve discussed what’s changed and what has come back, I’d like to end this post by talking about what hasn’t changed.

 Let’s imagine that one of your fellow nail blacksmiths walked up to you and started talking about having difficulty selling his wares.
 After a few moments of discussion, he reveals that he hasn’t actually been smithing anything at all.